micromaomao/blog/content/linux-ick/en.md

 ### Patching `read`, inject our guess

 Next, we can finish off the relatively easier part of step 2 &ndash; handling `read`, calling the checkpoint function, and injecting our next guess.
 Again, we can use `ftrace` to figure out the best function to change.
-There are more &lsquo;complicated&rsquo; variant of the `read` syscall that takes a `struct iovec`, but that's not what our target binary uses, so we won't worry about that.
+There are more &lsquo;complicated&rsquo; variants of the `read` syscall that take a `struct iovec`, but that's not what our target binary uses, so we won't worry about that.

 <div id="read-calls-checkpoint"></div>